 EOFY 2025: The Ultimate Checklist for Australian Individuals & Business Owners

-At Trinity Accounting Practice, we’ve put together this comprehensive, easy-to-follow EOFY checklist to help you stay ahead and take advantage of every opportunity available.
+At Trinity Accounting Practice, we have put together this comprehensive, easy-to-follow EOFY checklist to help you stay ahead and take advantage of every opportunity available.

-EOFY isn’t just about lodging a tax return.
-It’s your chance to:
+EOFY is not just about lodging a tax return.
+It is your chance to:

 - Review business performance and restructure if needed